top of page

 The first Bible book physically written was the book of Job.

 b.
-You earn it by obeying the Ten Commandments.
+You earn it by obeying the Ten Commandments and doing good works.

 c.
 Accepting the gift of grace that God gives us for believing in the Good News.

 c.
-By accepting the gift of God's grace.
+This is achieved by accepting the gift of God's grace.

 Salvation is believing in Jesus the Savior and accepting God's gift of grace for the forgiveness of sins.